Global Motives

 Darren Litton, Founder, Cocoba

-Darren Litton, founder of luxury chocolate brand and café Cocoba, has successfully scaled exports across the US, Canada, Europe, Australia and South Korea.
 In a Q&A conversation, he will share the founding story of Cocoba, why international growth became an important part of the business, and advice for brand leaders on the financial pressures that expansion places on working capital.
-This session will shed light on the realities of expansion and how to establish and grow retail partnerships abroad.

-TALK: CROSS BORDER-TRANSFERS
+TALK: CROSS BORDER TRANSFERS

 Shawn Ma, WorldFirst